 I slept rather late.
 All night while the wind was howling I kept getting up to check the anchor and the depth.
 All morning I was very lazy, reading for a while and falling asleep.
 After lunch, I fell asleep again.
 I also developed a pain on my shoulder.
 It must be due to tired muscles from cranking the anchor.

 By 5 PM I was wide-awake and once again felt energetic.
 I rigged the dinghy with the outboard and went ashore.
 I walked to the hamlet, about 20 minutes away.
 In contrast to the last time that I was here, now there was adequate GSM signal and I was able to send and received some e-mails.

 After I got back to Thetis, I had a well-deserved ouzo.
-The Navtex forecast calls for tomorrow “force 5 locally 6” for both Sea of Ikaria, where we are, and for the SW Aegean, where I planned to go.
-The wind seems here and now to be somewhat less fierce but it is still howling.
+The Navtex forecast called for tomorrow “force 5 locally 6” for both Sea of Ikaria, where we are, and for the SW Aegean, where I planned to go.
+The wind seemed here and now to be somewhat less fierce but it was still howling.
 According to some fisherman I talked to in the hamlet this wind is a local one, which may account for the discrepancy with the forecast.
 I will have to leave the decision whether I will depart for tomorrow.
-I want to go to Syros, with a stopover in Rhinia.
+I wanted to go to Syros, with a stopover in Rhinia.
 In Syros I know of a reliable electrician who can replace the burned cables.

-For super I prepared a potato salad and an omelet.
+For supper I prepared a potato salad and an omelet.
 It was very good along with a red wine from Mt.
 Athos.